 - Use readily recyclable packaging materials when possible.

 - Reduce packaging size and weight to improve transportation fuel efficiency.

-As a manufacturer, UFP Technologies Molded Fiber Division is striving to minimize its impact during every step of the packaging life cycle: material sourcing, packaging design, manufacturing, transport, and final disposal.
-UFP Technologies will continue to work to improve its sustainable practices, while continuing to produce high quality products that its customers expect and deserve.
+As a manufacturer, Molded Fiber Technology (MFT) Molded Fiber Division is striving to minimize its impact during every step of the packaging life cycle: material sourcing, packaging design, manufacturing, transport, and final disposal.
+Molded Fiber Technology (MFT) will continue to work to improve its sustainable practices, while continuing to produce high quality products that its customers expect and deserve.